XBHSCS15/battleship-server/README.md

     https://battleship-server-abyrne55.c9.io/message_put.php?id=[GAMEID]

-Replace `[GAMEID]` with your actual Game ID (receieved from the insert page).
+Replace `[GAMEID]` with your actual Game ID (receieved from the insert page) and include the content of your message in the `message` field of your `POST` data.
 If an `HTTP 500` error is received, then you probably specified an invalid Game ID.

 ### Picking up a Message (Fetching) ###
 Make a `GET` request to